-Recommended that:
+Recommended:

-- 1. The Committee approve the application for a Sexual Entertainment Venue Licence in respect of premises at The Piston Broke, London Street, Andover. - 2.
-The Head of Administration issue a licence for a period of 12 months with the conditions as detailed in Annex 2 attached to this report subject to any amended conditions the Committee considers appropriate.
+- 1. The Committee determine the application for a Sexual Entertainment Venue Licence in respect of premises at The Piston Broke, London Street, Andover with a view to either granting or refusing a licence. - 2.
+Should a licence be granted, the Head of Administration issue a licence for a period of 12 months with the conditions as detailed in Annex 2 attached to this report subject to any amended conditions the Committee considers appropriate.